AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/change-metric-op-table.md

 ---
-title: Changing a metric's operational table
+title: Change a metric's operational table
-zendesk_id: 360016731651
+description: Learn how to change the data table that a metric uses to perform its operation.
 ---
+# Change a metric's operational table

 In certain cases, you may decide to change the data table that a metric uses to perform its operation.
 For example, if you have a new users table, you will want to migrate your user related metrics from the  "Users\_Old" table to use the "Users\_New" table instead.